DarthMikke/millim-webhost/README.md

-# millim-dev
+# Millim webhost

 ## What is it?
-What started as a development container environment for my web server, became a production container for my web server.
+HTTPD configuration serving as a file server, Python web app server and reverse proxy.

-## Why?
+## Installed mods
-It's a simple way of ensuring that dependencies and environments are the same in both live and development environments, especially Apache setup and Python version.
+- Proxy & reverse proxy
+- WSGI
+- SSL
+- Rewrite

 ## File structure

 Defined in code:
 - `/srv/portfolio`: served directory
 - `/srv/config`: HTTPD config files
-- `/ssh`: Place for Github private key
+- `/ssh`: Place for SSH configuration

 `/srv` and `/ssh` are marked as volumes in Dockerfile.